 To put it simple, it is all about staying close as much as possible.

 Most would agree that bonding with mom is incredibly important.
-Dad’s role has not been researched as deeply until recent years.
+Dad’s role has not been researched as deeply until in recent years.
 But father involvement is just as important, something you can read about here.

 A Guide To Attachment Parenting And Babies

 Attachment Parenting works on the basis that babies need constant physical contact; preferably skin to skin with very young or premature babies.
 Babies who have been raised this way are calmer, happier, and it is believed grow up to be more sensitive and empathetic as adults.
-Families that raise their children using many of the ideals, report far less conflict in the family and more co-operative behaviour.
+Families that raise their children using many of the ideals, report far less conflict in the family and more cooperative behavior.

 So the idea behind attachment parenting is that as much as possible the parents re-create the close body contact for baby.
-In Australia (where I live) many hospitals are now using kangaroo care for premature babies – so Mom or Dad tuck baby under their t-shirt on their skin.
-Baby can still be monitored but in most cases these babies do far better than babies stuck in a humi-crib on their own.
+In Australia and several other countries, many hospitals are now using kangaroo care for premature babies – so Mom or Dad tuck baby under their t-shirt on their skin.
+Baby can still be monitored but in most cases, these babies do far better than babies stuck in a humi-crib on their own.
 Babies cared for in this way maintain body temperature better, and have fewer infections, and gain body weight quicker.

 The first five years

 My experience with many many babies and children has shown that babies who thrive and are happy and contented, are most often with parents that are very connected and chilled out.
 They are often choosing to put their baby first, rather than expecting baby to just fit in.
-Of course pretty much all parents love their children and want them to thrive and grow to be successful happy adults.
+Of course, pretty much all parents love their children and want them to thrive and grow to be successful happy adults.
 But many parents totally underestimate the importance of the early years.

 In the first few weeks, it is easier for Mom or Dad, or maybe Grandma to be cuddling baby all the time.
 Once Dad goes back to work it may be a bit harder for Mom to manage, but mostly babies are more settled in a sling anyway, so you can still get on and do chores etc with your little one tucked up in a baby wrap or sling.

 Many parents are wary of co-sleeping with their infants but you can pop them up at the head of the bed with a pillow barrier and could sleep with a hand resting on baby ready to do a little comfort pat when necessary.
 There are special 3 sided cribs that connect to the bed, so Baby is very close but in her own section.
-If you are not happy having baby in bed then for the first few months maybe have her close by the bed so she can feel your presence.
+If you are not happy having your baby in bed then for the first few months maybe have her close by the bed so she can feel your presence.

-Our western ideas that we sleep apart and alone, and putting babies in cots is a fairly recent notion.
-It wasn’t all that long ago, that whole families slept in the same bed!
+Our Western ideas that we sleep apart and alone and putting babies in cots is a fairly recent notion.
+It wasn’t all that long ago that whole families slept in the same bed!
 Babies were carried by older siblings or elderly parents lived in the same house so there was always an extra pair of arms to cuddle baby.
-Our way of life now, means Mom and Dad are often the only care givers for a new baby.
+Our way of life now, means Mom and Dad are often the only caregivers for a new baby.

-The degree to which you use attachment parenting has to work for your family, but I would highly recommend you find our more about it, and follow the ideas as much as is practical.
+The degree to which you use attachment parenting has to work for your family, but I would highly recommend you find out more about it, and follow the ideas as much as is practical.
 If you are a working Mom, you will need to find ways to maximize close contact with your little one when you are together.
 Many working parents hire a nanny who is happy to be a baby wearer!
 The key is being flexible and going with the flow.
 If you are caught up in “shoulds” and “ought tos” you are going to make life more stressful for both you and your little one.